themattchan/05-egg-eater-1/README.md

 accessing the first element of a tuple
 (there are other details you should think through here; this is _not_ a complete solution.)
-Feel free to add additional `Arg` types in `Types.hs` to support a broader range of `mov` instructions, if it helps.
+You may want to use the `RegIndex` constructor of the `Arg` datatype to implement the above.

 Neither `ECX` nor anything beyond the typical `RegOffset` is _required_ to make this work, but you may find it interesting to try different shapes of generated instructions.

 #### General Heap Layout